Skip to content

 Functionality:

-- IGN signals appear during bullish regime transitions
+• IGN events appear during bullish regime transitions

-- BDN signals appear during bearish regime transitions
+• BDN events appear during bearish regime transitions

 Regime colors provide structure context.
 Individual interpretation varies.

-Remember: Gray (neutral) regime bars indicate transitional periods where signal reliability decreases.
-TD and IGN signals during clear green/red regime bars carry more weight than signals during gray choppy periods.
-Wait for regime clarity for highest-confidence setups.
+Remember: Gray (neutral) regime bars indicate transitional periods where event reliability decreases.
+TD and IGN events during clear green/red regime bars have more context than events during gray choppy periods.
+Regime clarity provides better context for analysis.

 ⚑ NanoFlow β€” Momentum Component Intermediate